gap-system/PackageDistro/README.md

 ## The scripts

 The following scrips are provided.
-The usage examples assume that we start in a git clone of the `PackageDistro`  repository, and that a clone of of `PackageDistroTools` exists in the `_tools` subdirectory
+The usage examples assume that we start in a git clone of the `PackageDistro` repository.

 Some of the scripts store package tarballs in the directory `_archive` inside the package distribution directory.
 This directory is not part of the